 - This exemption can only be claimed once every two years.
 However like most tax rules there are some exceptions which apply.

 Some of the Exceptions to the two-out-of-five rule

-As we stated above, sometimes there are some exceptions to this rule that will allow you to take advantage of this tax consideration.
-Some of these exceptions include:
+As we stated above, some exceptions to this rule exist.
+These exceptions allow you to take advantage of this tax consideration and can include:

-- If your primary job changes location: If you have lived in a house for less than two year, it is possible to exclude your capital gain of up to $250,000 for individuals if you are forced to move due to relocation of the primary job.
+- If your primary job changes location.
+If you lived in a house for less than two years, it is possible to exclude your capital gain of up to $250,000 for individuals if you are forced to move due to relocation of the primary job.

-- Unforeseen Circumstances: The final exception is a detailed list of specific ‘unforeseen circumstances’ that forces you to sell your property earlier than the two year minimum of residence.
-Some of these instances include a natural disaster, act of terrorism or war, divorce or separation from a spouse, death or multiple births.
+- Unforeseen Circumstances.
+The final exception includes a detailed list of specific ‘unforeseen circumstances’.
+These circumstances force you to sell your property earlier than the two year residence minimum.
+Some instances include a natural disaster, act of terrorism or war, divorce or separation, death or multiple births.

 There are several smaller tax considerations that any home seller should consider including closing costs, paying taxes on interest for loans, moving expenses and other ancillary potential deductions.
 A great resource of information is to visit IRS.GOV to get detailed answers for any questions you might have on the tax considerations on the sale of your property.